 Why don't we hear about how pork is bad for us?
 And if it was, how come we are allowed to eat it?
 Here is the answer.
 When we do not pay attention to what we eat it can have harmful effects on your body if you are not careful.
 You can be a pure vegetarian with a six pack and pearly white teeth and be dying from these additives.
 Think about it.
 Have you ever really done any research into the ingredients on the box?
 Sure it might be FDA approved, but you still have the right to know what is going in your body and what it can do.
 After all this is the government that legalizes cigarettes, so I would not trust it too much when it comes to my personal health.
 Here are some examples of the harmful effects of pork and how we can avoid it.

 What Pigs Eat

 Over the years, domesticated pigs have been used as scavengers and will eat anything from garbage to dead animals and human wastes.
 So when you eat this animal, you are potentially consuming waste, garbage, or another unclean animal.
-I don't know about you, but I am not one for eating pork loins with a side of Sprite cans and dead raccoon.
 This pig could potentially have all of this filth in its system and then it goes into your system.